flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

     <source src="/flowlist/AppStore_Preview_60fps.mp4" type="video/mp4">
 </video>

-Flowlist is designed to support deep focus and working in a flow state.
-It does that through a couple of seemingly radical design choices.
-Let's look at the 3 most important ones ...
+I wanted Flowlist to enable deep focus and getting into a flow state.
+This led me to a couple of seemingly radical design choices.
+Let's look at the 3 most important ones.

 ### 2.1.
 A Simple But Universal Data Model